envima/photodb/docs/config_photodb.md

 **root_data_path**

-Folder of project photo files.
-If not set, photo files are expected to be in same folder as metadata files of `root_path`.
+Root directory containing project image files.
+If not set, image files are expected to be in same folder as metadata files of `root_path`.

 Folder relative to application root folder:
 ```yaml